simonspa/topmassextractor/README.md

   * `root`: Do create and store histograms and canvases into an output Root file.
   * `pdf`: If flag `root` is set, in addition store all canvases to PDF files into the output directory.
   * `lastbin`: Do only extract from the last bin (most sensitive to the top quark mass) of the histogram instead of the full distribution.
+  * `mcstat`: Flag to explicitly exclude the statistical error on data in the chi2 calculation for systematic variation samples.
+If set, just the MC statistical errors are taken into account.
+This should only be used to evaluate the statistical errors of systematic variations, not to extract the systematic uncertainties.

 The following flags only apply for the `yield` mode: